-Rio: At least 25 deaths during a police operation in a slum
+At least 25 dead during Brazilian police raid in Rio

-RIO DE JANEIRO (AP) - Police targeting drug traffickers raided a slum in Rio de Janeiro on Thursday and at least one officer and 24 suspect died of gunfire, authorities said.
+RIO DE JANEIRO (AP) - Police targeting drug traffickers raided a slum in Rio de Janeiro on Thursday and at least one officer and 24 suspects died after being shot, authorities said.

 A police helicopter flew low over the Jacarezinho favela as heavily armed men fled police by leaping from roof to roof, according to images shown on local television.
 Service on a subway line was temporarily suspended “due to intense shooting in the region,” according to a statement from the company that operates it.